 Arm Curls with Water Weights

 UltraModern.com suggests using water weights to do curls in the hot tub.
-Stand in the hot tub with your palms facing forward, grip the water weights and place your arms by your side.
-You will want your palms facing up as you raise your forearms to water level.
+Stand in the hot tub with your palms facing forward, grip the water weights, and place your arms by your side.
+You will want your palms facing up as you raise your forearms to the water level.
 Make sure to keep your wrists straight and your elbows close to the body.
-Now, you're going to reverse the move, except you need to turn the weights over so your palms are facing down.
+Now, you’re going to reverse the move, except you need to turn the weights over so your palms are facing down.
 Push down until your arms are by your side.
 UltraModern suggests up to 12 to 15 repetitions.

 As with any exercise, check with your doctor, drink water, and take care not to overdo it.